dangarant/wearable-compass/README.md

 # wearable-compass
-An Arduino sketch (Nano BLE Sense) for a wearable device (helmet for example) that reacts to North/South direction with vibration.
+An Arduino sketch (Nano BLE Sense) for a wearable device (a helmet in our case) that reacts to North/South direction with vibration.
 By David Mackie and Daniel Garcia. http://danigarcia.tilda.ws/whatyouhumanscallnorth